Non-Zipfian Distribution of Stopwords or Function Words and Subset Selection Models: Results

-In this subsection, we turns things around to examine the rank-frequency plots of the remaining words (called ``non-stopwords") after stopwords being removed.
-Fig.\ref{fig4} shows the four combinations for two non-stopwords and for two sources of texts.
+In this subsection, we turn things around to examine the rank-frequency plots of the remaining words (called ``non-stopwords" and ``non-function-words" or NSFW) after stopwords or function words being removed.
+Fig.\ref{fig4} shows the six combinations for three NSFW lists and for two sources of texts.
 It is clear that none of them follows the inverse-power-law Zipf's law.
 The best attempts to fit the data lead to inverse-power-law exponents of around 0.8, but the points simply do not follow a straight line visually.

 To fit the curved lines in Fig.\ref{fig4}, we have tested three nonlinear functions: BRF (Eq.(\ref{eq-brf})), Mandelbrot function (Eq.(\ref{eq-mand})), and quadratic equation (Eq.(\ref{eq-quadratic})).
-Table \ref{table1} shows the adjusted $R^2$ for these three functions on the four text/stopword combinations (note that these $R^2$s are calculated on a geometrically sampled points from the non-stopwords).
+Table \ref{table1} shows the adjusted $R^2$ for these three functions on the six text/SFW combinations (note that these $R^2$s are calculated on a geometrically sampled points from the NSFW).

-It can be seen from Table \ref{table1} that quadratic function outperforms other functions in all four situations.
-Although the coefficient for the quadratic term $\kappa$ (0.05 $\sim$ 0.07 is relatively smaller than that of the linear term $\alpha$ (0.13 and 0.2 for Moby Dick, for inverse-power-law, or $-0.1$ and $-0.17$ for Brown Corpus, for power-law increase), it actually dominates the shape of the fitting function.
+It can be seen from Table \ref{table1} that quadratic function outperforms other functions in all six situations.
+Although the coefficient for the quadratic term $\kappa$ (0.05 $\sim$ 0.08) is relatively smaller than that of the linear term $\alpha$ (0.13, 0.2 and 0.15 for Moby Dick, for power-law decrease, and $-0.1$, $-0.17$ and $-0.19$ for Brown Corpus, for power-law increase), it actually dominates the shape of the fitting function.
 Even a change of sign in $\alpha$ from Moby Dick to Brown Corpus does not greatly affect the shape of the fitting line (except for the top ten data points).

-BRF does not fit the non-stopword data as it often does not bend until the very end of the tail (results not shown).
-The Mandelbrot function could be a perfect choice if the top $B$ words are stopwords: it is because the top-ranking non-stopword would be the ($B+1$)-rank word in the full set, the next non-stopword would be the ($B+2$)-rank word in the full set, etc. As the full set is assumed to follow the Zipf's law, the rank-frequency plot for non-stopwords, under this assumption, would be $1/(r_{new}+B)^\alpha$.
-However, stopwords are more widely distributed and not just the top $B$ words, making Mandelbrot function less ideal.
+BRF does not fit the NSFW data as it often does not bend until the very end of the tail (results not shown).
+The Mandelbrot function could be a perfect choice if the top $B$ words are SFWs: it is because the top-ranking NSFWs would be the ($B+1$)-rank word in the full set, the next NSFW would be the ($B+2$)-rank word in the full set, etc. As the full set is assumed to follow the Zipf's law, the rank-frequency plot for NSFWs, under this assumption, would be $1/(r_{new}+B)^\alpha$.
+However, SFWs are more widely distributed and not just the top $B$ words, making Mandelbrot function less ideal.